This was our third trip to Barcelona, Spain, truly one of my favorite cities in the world. But this time, it felt like it was our first.

-In our cozy little apartment, surrounded by cafes, wide boulevards, and parks where people brought their children to play on the weekends, we felt like we were living like locals in Barcelona.
+In our cozy little apartment was very European, surrounded by cafes, wide boulevards, and parks where people brought their children to play on the weekends, we felt like we were living like locals in Barcelona.
 We sat on a bench in the park, soaking in the autumn sun.
 We watched the dogs run and play and the events and festivities that took place in the shadows of the Arc de Triomf.
 It made me want to move to Barcelona!

 I don’t know that I would ever return to Las Ramblas or Placa Cataluyna to stay during future visits.
 I have always enjoyed Barcelona, but this trip I truly fell in love with it, because I got to see Barcelona as the locals do.

 We were hosted by GowithOh for this experience.
 They are experts in helping people create their own experience living like locals in loads of cities across Europe.